alan-turing-institute/QUIPP-pipeline/doc/report.md

 #### Variable selection behaviour
 Does LASSO drop the same variables when trained on the two data sets?

+#### Propensity Score
+As described in https://doi.org/10.29012/jpc.v1i1.568, this is a score that uses logistic regression predicting membership to the original/synthetic sets given all the variables in the datasets.
+The resulting probabilities are compared based on their percentiles.

 #### Other methods
 Many other ML methods can be tested, e.g. sklearn has a bunch of them under the same API.